namelessjon/couchrest/README.md

-# Sova is a CouchRest fork
+# Sovaa is a CouchRest fork of a CouchRest fork

-* Removed a lot of bulk
+* Added a bit of bulk back in
-* Added HTTPI support
+* Use YAJL